sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-06-albania-alpeta.md

 One day when the kids were playing in the downstairs, vine covered area we heard Sammy start screaming.
 Screaming like something is wrong, not screaming like my brother took my favorite stick.
 The owner jumps up (grandpa age) and runs to see what happened.
 Sam had been stung by 3 wasps and the owner was carrying him up as another woman is rubbing sugar on it to help with the pain.
 A decent amount of whimpering in my arms after and he was as good as new.

-It has space to roam, but the restaruant and seating area is not huge, so we were always kinda around.
+It has space to roam, but the restaurant and seating area is not huge, so we were always kinda around.
 Anytime a worker or owner saw the kids, they would stick their hand out for a high five or open their arms for a hug...and they were ALWAYS given the high five or hug.
 Somehow they communicated so much with our kids, without even speaking the same language.

-Our last morning there, the kids were downstairs as we were sipping cappucionos when they saw a guy picking tomatoes.
-Next thing you know, all three kids have helped fill up 4 giant tubs of tomatoms.
+Our last morning there, the kids were downstairs as we were sipping cappuccinos when they saw a guy picking tomatoes.
+Next thing you know, all three kids have helped fill up 4 giant tubs of tomatoes.

 ![Alt text](/images/travel/PXL_20230810_063026392.jpg)